 Radiation after mastectomy

 - Lymph nodes with signs of breast cancer.
-Underarm (axillary) lymph nodes that test positive for cancer cells are an indication that some cancer cells have spread from the primary tumor.
+Underarm (axillary) lymph nodes that test positive for cancer cells are an indication that some cancer cells have spread beyond the breast.

 - Large tumor size.
-A tumor greater than about 2 inches (5 centimeters) generally carries a higher risk of recurrence than do smaller tumors.
+A breast cancer larger than about 2 inches (5 centimeters) generally carries a higher risk of recurrence than do smaller cancers.

 - Tissue margins with signs of breast cancer.
 After breast tissue is removed, the margins of the tissue are examined for signs of cancer cells.
 Very narrow margins or margins that test positive for cancer cells are a risk factor for recurrence.